connormeaton/connormeaton.github.io/_posts/2021-01-20-where-is-nuance-going.md

 -	I understand that we should invest more time, resources, and passion into problems like malaria and soil erosion than we do space exploration.
 I also understand the utility of inter-planetary travel for the long-term flourishing of humanity.

-I really don’t think any of the statements above should be controversial, but I understand why some would read them as such.
+I really don’t think any of the statements above should be controversial, but I understand why some would read them as such (I'll bet I could guess which ones!).
 My hope is that anyone reading can grapple with them in the quiet of their minds, free of any external pressure and judgement urging them to denounce one side of whichever statement is most triggering.
 Hopefully, this practice is a small step towards solving our nuance problem, because the very nature of shared-reality (again, something we’ve always taken for granted) rests upon it.

 I also hope that there is a more efficient solution to this than conversation or obscure essay writing.
 Accepting these tools as viable solutions is analogous to   thinking we are going to solve deforestation by planting trees.
 In theory, this works, but we must remember trees grow slowly, fall quickly, and are cut down for very complicated reasons.
 If anyone out there in this cold and weird internet void has any ideas, let me know.